luizguilhermesj/generic-rest-api/readme.md

 # generic-rest-api
-Express JS generic rest api based on your sequelize models
+Express JS generic REST API based on your sequelize models

 **Note** this lib is in development.
 I'm trying to publish only stable versions, but you may find some kind of issue.
 Please make this world more beautiful and **report** this [**issue**](https://github.com/luizguilhermesj/generic-rest-api/issues) so I can correct it.